 Download your EMGV Application for the Dare County Master Gardener Program.
 Applications may be mailed or brought to the N.C.
 Cooperative Extension Center at 517 Budleigh Street, P.O.Box 968, Manteo, NC 27954.
 You may also email your application to Tanya Lamo, firstname.lastname@example.org.
 Office hours are 8:30 a.m. and 5:00 p.m.
 Monday-Friday.
-Deadline for applications is June 1, 2023.
+The deadline for applications is June 1, 2024.

 Is there a fee?
 The cost for the program is $150 per person, which is due once you have been accepted into the program.

 How do I become a Master Gardener?
 Becoming a Master Gardener is a two-part process: training and then a volunteer internship.

 Forty hours of training are required and learning sessions include lectures, hands-on activities, field trips, and guest speakers.

 You will receive thorough training in the areas of botany, soils, insects, diseases, landscape plants, vegetables, fruit, lawns, flowers, and landscape design.
 Upon completion of the training and achieving a passing score on a written, take-home exam, you will begin a 40-hour volunteer internship that must be completed by November.
 You will be encouraged, supported, and mentored throughout the process, joining the ranks of Dare County’s Certified Master Gardeners in a graduation celebration surrounded by your fellow Master Gardeners!

 Master Gardener training will: